lateef-salami/ecopath/pages/next-page.md

 For us sustainable means non-toxic toner powder, high yield per cartridge and easy-to-recycle packaging.
 Cartridges that could be refilled multiple times before end of life would be ideal.
 We have not seen HP or Sharp compatible toner cartridges that satisfy our sustainability criteria in Nigeria, hence the need to import.
-To be financially sustainable too, we aim to offer the highest yield cartridges at slightly higher prices, thus being price competitive on per-page basis.
+To be financially sustainable we are commited to being price competitive on per-page basis; while higher yield per cartridge will probably mean higher per-cartridge prices.

 We are planning to import master stencil in large rolls to package it locally, which will allow us to use local sustainable packaging materials and to tailor the amount to the needs of our customers.